FidoMeta (FMC) Reaches Self Reported Market Cap of $191.13 Million

 Buying and Selling FidoMeta

-It is usually not possible to buy alternative cryptocurrencies such as FidoMeta directly using U.S. dollars.
-Investors seeking to trade FidoMeta should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, GDAX or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy FidoMeta using one of the aforementioned exchanges.
+It is usually not currently possible to buy alternative cryptocurrencies such as FidoMeta directly using U.S. dollars.
+Investors seeking to acquire FidoMeta should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Gemini or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy FidoMeta using one of the aforementioned exchanges.

 Receive News & Updates for FidoMeta Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for FidoMeta and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.